gc/confusables/README.md

 # Confusables

-This library allows you to easily remove confusables from a string.
+This library allows you to easily remove confusables from a string, into normal english characters.

 Try it out: https://confusables.netlify.com/